HumanStudent/SlackGithubTask/Readme.txt

 Welcom to our home
 Welcom to our home
 Welcom to our home

+ome
+Welcom to our home
+Welcom to our home
+lcom to our home
+Welcom to our home
+Welcom to our home
+ome
+Welcom to our home
+Welcom to our home
+lcom to our home
+Welcom to our home
+Welcom to our home

 lcom to our home
 Welcom to our home
 Welcom to our home